 QUALIFY TO TEACH IN CATHOLIC SCHOOLS

-If youre looking to become qualified to teach Catholic students, were the only Scottish University providing courses to prepare you specifically to work in Catholic schools.
+If you are looking to become qualified to teach Catholic students, we are the only Scottish University providing courses to prepare you specifically to work in Catholic schools.

 In addition, the programme is recommended if you are already a qualified teacher and you are looking to revisit religious education to renew your understanding as part of your continuing professional development.

-Alternatively, it is also ideal if youre studying on an Initial Teacher Education programme at another university.
+Alternatively, it is also ideal if you are studying on an Initial Teacher Education programme at another university.

 - Gain knowledge of the scriptures, doctrines, morals and practices of the Catholic faith